-Hindsight tells us the Volkswagen Futura concept unveiled at the 1989 Frankfurt motor show didn’t really come close to presaging the way the Golf would look in the 21st century.
+Hindsight tells us the Volkswagen Futura concept unveiled at the 1989 Frankfurt motor show didn’t really come close to presaging the way the Volkswagen Golf would look in the 21st century.
 However, the show car was bristling with forward-looking technology, some of which is only now being introduced to production models.

 The Futura had a frugal, downsized engine, could park autonomously and used radar to monitor its position in relation to other traffic and operate early examples of the kind of safety technology that’s now commonplace.